 Although these ladies were playing it safe and choosing ice cream, just watch your chocolate flake.

-Now mostly fenced off and supported by steel girders, I would think it will require a lot of money to restore it back to it’s original state.
+Now mostly fenced off and supported by steel girders, I would guess it will require a lot of money to restore it.

 Another one of the successful restoration projects along the seafront is the Volk’s Electric Railway, an electric narrow gauge train that runs from near the Aquarium to Black Rock and back again, a round trip of about a 2 kilometres.